MMK21Hub/Capitalisation-Fixes/src/publisher/README.md

   - In the future, the publisher should have a smarter way to avoid duplicates.
 - Ensure the `release/changelog.md` file matches the changelog published with the previous variants.
 Copy/paste from Modrinth if needed.

+Finally, don't forget to upload the new variant(s) to the latest GitHub release, and update the README as appropriate (<kbd>Ctrl</kbd>+<kbd>F</kbd> for the previous MC version and double-check the download links at the top of the README).

+See [issue #12](https://github.com/MMK21Hub/Capitalisation-Fixes/issues/12) for ideas to make this process easier.

 ### Guidelines for writing changelogs

 - Don't use heading levels 1 or 2, because that messes up the accessibility tree on Modrinth/GitHub Releases.
 You can use heading level 3 or below.